-Everest base camp trek is a beautiful trek in the land of Nepal.
+Everest base camp is one of the most attempted treks by people from all over the world.
+Everest base camp is a beautiful trek in the land of Nepal.
 It is very scenic and anyone who appreciates sighting tall and huge mountains very closely would fall in love with this trek.
 The trek to the base camp has much folklore, stories of legendary mountaineers who attempted the mighty Everest, successful as well as unsuccessful attempts.
 During our attempt to the base camp each day we feel the personal connect with the mighty peak Everest and approaching its base camp also causes goose bumps...!!
-We complete this trek in 16 days, Kathmandu to Kathmandu.

 Day 1) Delhi to Kathmandu (4,585 feet) (1hour 40mins) to Thamel (20mins drive)